Initial Certification Application

 The candidate will receive a coded candidate number at the beginning of the examination that will be used to identify each candidate on all four parts of the examination.
 The Directors will not “break” the code that identifies the individual until after scoring of the examination is complete.
 The candidate should help ensure their anonymity by not sharing their candidate number with anyone.

-Description of Examinations and Question Formats
+Description of Examination Sections and Question Formats

-The candidate will record the most likely and specific diagnosis possible in a free text box.
+A microscopic diagnosis is expected for each case, and a free text box is provided for entering a response for each case.
+The candidate will record the most likely and specific diagnosis possible in the free text box.
 The computer will not auto correct spelling.
 The diagnosis line must be filled in for each case.
 If a diagnosis box is left blank, in addition to being marked incorrect, the question will be assessed the penalty of a critical error of additional lost points.
-If the slide shows an ameloblastoma, listing the diagnosis of “ameloblastoma” is sufficient and appropriate.
+If the virtual microscopy slide shows an ameloblastoma, listing the diagnosis of “ameloblastoma” is sufficient and appropriate.
 Do not use acronyms or abbreviations in your answers, spell everything out.
 For example, if the slide shows a “squamous odontogenic tumor”, do not simply write “SOT”.
 The use of acronyms may result in partial credit only.
 If the diagnosis is uncertain, a comment may be added to describe limiting factors or the microscopic differential diagnosis.
-If special stains or other procedures could help establish a more definitive diagnosis, these may be included in the comment section along with alternative diagnostic considerations.
+If special stains, immunohistochemistry, or other procedures could help establish a more definitive diagnosis, these may be included in the comment section along with alternative diagnostic considerations.
 A rationale should be provided for the listed stains.
-For example: Diagnosis: malignant spindle cell neoplasm suggestive of spindle cell carcinoma.
+For example:

-Comment: Although the clinical and histologic features are most suggestive of spindle cell carcinoma, the differential diagnosis includes melanoma and leiomyosarcoma.
+Comment: Although the histologic features are most suggestive of spindle cell carcinoma, the differential diagnosis includes melanoma and leiomyosarcoma.
 Immunohistochemical stains for cytokeratin, S100 protein, HMB-45, smooth muscle actin, and desmin could support this interpretation while excluding other entities.

-If the diagnosis is straightforward, leave the comment section blank.
+If the diagnosis is straightforward, you may leave the comment section blank.
 Everything entered will be assessed as part of the scoring process.
 Inappropriate or inaccurate comments can negatively impact the score for that case.
 Critical errors, which are diagnosing a benign lesion as malignant or a malignant lesion as benign, are assessed an additional penalty of lost points.

 Summary:

-1. Review each case thoroughly.
+- Review each case thoroughly.

-2. Type your diagnosis in the space provided.
+- Type your diagnosis in the space provided.
 There is a limit of 8000 characters per text field.

-3. If you choose to explain or justify your diagnosis, do so concisely and as accurately as possible.
+- If you choose to explain or justify your diagnosis, do so concisely and as accurately as possible.
 If a diagnosis is clearly evident on the basis of the material supplied, lengthy differential diagnoses and requests for unnecessary special stains may count against your score for that case.

-4. Remember that everything you enter will be graded in the context of that specific case.
+- Remember that everything you enter will be graded in the context of that specific case.

-WRITTEN:
+2) WRITTEN:

 Multiple-Choice Example